 Justice for George: Messages From The People

 When Leesa Kelly began collecting murals back in June of 2020 she hoped to be able to curate an exhibit that would simulate the experience of being in Minneapolis during the summer of 2020.
-So she reached out the the Minnesota African American Heritage Museum & Gallery and asked them to co-curate the exhibit.
-At that time she had no boards, no funding, and no curating experience.
+So she reached out the the Minnesota African American Heritage Museum & Gallery (MAAHMG) and asked them to co-curate the exhibit.
+At that time she had no murals, no funding, and no curating experience.
 It was only a vision of what an exhibit like this could mean for her community that drove Leesa to see it through.

-On May 22nd 2021, Memorialize the Movement, in partnership with STB and MAAHMG, hosted a free outdoor exhibition in Phelps Field Park near the George Floyd Memorial Square.
-After a year of back-breaking work to collect the murals, find a space, recruit volunteers, and fundraise, Leesa finally saw her vision come to life.
+On May 22nd 2021, Memorialize the Movement, in partnership with MAAHMG, hosted a free outdoor exhibition in Phelps Field Park near the George Floyd Memorial Square.
+After a year of back-breaking work to collect the murals, find a space, recruit volunteers, and fund-raise, Leesa finally saw her vision come to life.
 The end result was a beautiful exhibition curated and planned entirely by members of this community who worked tirelessly to achieve something incredible.

 To visit the exhibit, which lives on digitally through a story map created by MTM Volunteers Adem Ojulu, Rachel Weiher, and Frederica Simmons, Click the link below.